Representability of cohomology of finite flat abelian group schemes: Generic representability results for flat cohomology

-The fiber product (in the sense of derived algebraic geometry) $\mathrm{Bl}^\ani _X\rightarrow X$ is then the derived blowup of $X$, which locally (when the line bundles are trivialized) is given by the preceding construction. \end{pg}
+is the fiber product of this diagram (in the sense of derived algebraic geometry).
+Locally, when the $\mls L_i$ are trivialized, this agrees with the preceding construction.
+Let $Z\subset X$ be the closed subscheme defined by the ideal generated by the images of the maps $a_i\colon \mls L_i\to\mls O_X$, let $U=X\setminus Z$ be the complement of $Z$ in $X$, and let